aefritz/crossword-game/README.md

 TimesXWordThrowback generates NY Times-style mini crossword puzzles that reuse previous clue-answer pairs from the NY Times crossword.
 Users log in with their Facebook accounts and can save and share their performance on Facebook with their friends.

+## Acknowledgements

+Thanks to [https://github.com/doshea/nyt_crosswords](Doshea @ Github) for the JSON archive of past NY Times Crossword puzzles and answers.

 ## MVP

 - Users log in with Facebook